How Shannen Doherty Emerged From Her Rocky Past to Become Hollywood's Biggest Fighter

 Off the set, though, they fought mostly with their words, she insisted in a 2008 interview with Entertainment Weekly.
 "I don't think we ever hit each other," she said.
 "Scratching?
 I'm not going to deny that."

 Their issue, she felt, boiled down to similarities.
-Though while Kelly Taylor and Brenda Walsh had the same taste in men, they had matching attitudes.
 "We're both very strong, very independent women," she told E!
 News in 2014, "so we butt heads a lot."

 So they didn't get along.
 Big deal, thought Doherty.
 She wasn't one to fake a friendship.
 "I think that the one thing we can all agree upon is that I'm a brutally honest human being, and sometimes that has not served me very well," she admitted to the Huffington Post in 2012.
 "But it's something that I can't change about myself, and it's something that I really like.
 I like the fact that I'm honest, and I'm not going to pretend to be friends with somebody when I'm not friends with them."